Mastering Account Research: The Key to Sales Success

 4. Technology Stack and Tools

 - What tools or platforms are they already using?
+Our guide to sales intelligence tools covers how to evaluate this.

 - How does your product integrate or differentiate?